JetBrains/kotlin-web-site/docs/topics/native/native-command-line-compiler.md

 ## Write "Hello, Kotlin/Native" program

+The application will print "Hello, Kotlin/Native" on the standard output.
-Choose a working directory and create there a file named `hello.kt`.
-Add the following code:
+Choose a working directory and create a file there named `hello.kt`.
+Update it with the following code:

 ```kotlin
 fun main() {